bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 >      - like the linters that are built-in to many IDEs
 >        - which can point out undefined names and so on.

+Them, cenah, baca lanjut:
+> Closures are a concept that some find intimidating, but they are extremely useful in a wide variety of programming situations.
+If you found the above confusing, have a look at this [Python closures primer](https://www.programiz.com/python-programming/closure) and then come back to the more complex example here.

 ...

 ## ...